cody-dot-js/codyaprice.com-legacy/content/blog/0010-cool-ui-tricks-pointer-event-passthrough-on-my-sites-primary-navigation/index.md

 ---
-title: "Cool UI Tricks: Pointer Event Passthrough on the my Site's Primary Navigation"
+title: "Cool UI Tricks: Pointer Event Passthrough on my Site's Primary Navigation"
 date: 2019-12-20T01:18:49.853Z
 description: '"You have to be transparent so you no longer ~~cast a shadow~~ block clicks but instead let the ~~light~~ clicks pass through you" - Kamand Kojouri...*ish*'
 tags: